Frantz Fanon: Black Skin, White Masks

 Black Skin, White Masks was first published in French as Peau noire, masques blancs in 1952 and is one of Fanon's most important works.
-In Black Skin, White Masks, Fanon psychoanalyzes the oppressed black person who is perceived to have to be a lesser creature in the white world that they live in, and studies how they navigate the world through a performance of Whiteness.
-Particularly in discussing language, he talks about how the black person's use of a colonizer's language is seen by the colonizer as predatory, and not transformative, which in turn may create insecurity in the black's consciousness.
+In Black Skin, White Masks, Fanon psychoanalyzes the oppressed black person who is perceived to have to be a lesser creature in the white world that they live in, and studies how they navigate the world through a performance of whiteness.
+Particularly in discussing language, he talks about how the black person's use of a colonizer's language is seen by the colonizer as predatory, and not transformative, which may create insecurity in the black's consciousness.
 He recounts that he himself faced many admonitions as a child for using Creole French instead of "real French", or "French French", that is, "white" French.
 Ultimately, he concludes that "mastery of language [of the white/colonizer] for the sake of recognition as white reflects a dependency that subordinates the black's humanity".

 The reception of his work has been affected by English translations which are recognized to contain numerous omissions and errors, while his unpublished work, including his doctoral thesis, has received little attention.
 As a result, it has been argued that Fanon has often been portrayed as an advocate of violence (it would be more accurate to characterize him as a dialectical opponent of nonviolence) and that his ideas have been extremely oversimplified.
 This reductionist vision of Fanon's work ignores the subtlety of his understanding of the colonial system.
 For example, the fifth chapter of Black Skin, White Masks translates, literally, as "The Lived Experience of the Black" ("L'expérience vécue du Noir"), but Markmann's translation is "The Fact of Blackness", which leaves out the massive influence of phenomenology on Fanon's early work.

+Black Skin, White Masks has been criticized as sexist and homophobic.
+Among other statements, the book contains the remarks, "Just as there are faces that just ask to be slapped, couldn't we speak of women who just ask to be raped", and "when a woman lives the fantasy of rape by a black man, it is a kind of fulfillment of a personal dream or an intimate wish", and "the Negrophobic man is a repressed homosexual".